mth229/mth229.github.io/functions.md

 ```

 ```
+note(L"""
-note("About exponents and functions...")
+**About exponents and functions...**
-```

 The conversion from the commonly written form ($\sin^2(x)$) to the far less ambiguous $\sin(x)^2$ is very important.
-This is necessary with `julia` -- as it is with calculators -- as there is no function `sin^2`.
+This is necessary with `Julia` -- as it is with calculators -- as there is no function `sin^2`.
 In Julia, squaring is done on values -- not functions, like `sin`.
 (And most likely squaring of a function is more likely to be composition, which is not the usage here.)
 So, to have success, learn to drop the notations $\sin^2(x)$ or for the arc sine function $\sin^{-1}(x)$.
 These shortcuts are best left in the age when mathematics was done just on paper.
+""")
+```

 ----

-If you want to work in degrees you can do so with the degree-based trigonometric functions:
+If you want to work in degrees you can do so with the degree-based
+trigonometric functions, which follow the same naming pattern save a
+trailing "d":

 ```
 fd(x) = cosd(x) - sind(x)^2
 ```

 ### Inverse trigonometric functions